Fox News hosts urged Meadows to have Trump stop Jan. 6 violence, texts show

-The texts messages were read aloud by Rep. Liz Cheney (R-Wyo.) during a Monday night hearing of the House select committee investigating the events of Jan.
+The text messages were read aloud by Rep. Liz Cheney (R-Wyo.) during a Monday night hearing of the House select committee investigating the events of Jan.
 6, which voted to hold Meadows in criminal contempt for defying a subpoena to appear before the committee.

 “According to the records, multiple Fox News hosts knew the president needed to act immediately,” Cheney said.
 “They texted Mark Meadows, and he has turned over those texts.”